ImperialCollegeLondon/RCS_UserSupport_public/RCS_Apps_guides/JupyterHub-Lab/README.md

 3. once that's done please try logging back into the jupyterHub website BUT this time

-  **PLEASE try using an "incognito browser" window.**
+- **PLEASE try using an "incognito browser" window.** to rule out other client/browser related issues.

-  (sometimes saved cookies/settings in the browsers prevent a smooth navigation.)
+- sometimes saved cookies or locally cached settings in your browser prevent a smooth navigation.)

+- sometimes changing/trying a different Web browser helps too - always incognito mode though, please)